Welcome to PdCom5’s documentation!¶

 Please note that this Python API is based on asyncio, so uses a lot of coroutines (these things with async and await).
 But if you have Python >= 3.8, you can still use this library interactively on the CLI by starting the asyncio REPL: python3 -m asyncio.

 In this snippet, a connection is made to the oscillator example in PdServ.
-Its cosine output is subscribed to with a period of one second.
-The value is printed five times, then the enable Parameter is set to False.
-After that, the cosine output is polled twice.
+Its cosine output is polled twice, then the enable Parameter is set to False.
+After that, the cosine output is again polled twice.
+Then, the cosine is enabled again.
+Finally, a periodic subscription is established, with a period of two Hz.

 >>> import pdcom5